ScholarshipOwl/laravel-doctrine-jsonapi/docs/ResourceInterface.md

 - `property` (optional):

-Allow to set a custom value for the `{name}` for custom endpoints.
+Allow to set a custom value for the relation `{name}` used in the endpoints.

-For instance on the `User` entity, if the relationship is set as `protected Role $userRoles`, by default the endpoint would be `GET /user/1/userRoles`.
+For instance on the `User` entity, if the relationship is set as `protected Country $userRoles`, by default the endpoint would be `GET /user/1/userRoles`.

 ```php